Is this a true dental Emergency and when to contact a 24/7 emergency dentist.

 If along with breaking your tooth you have suffered a head injury, or damaged your jaw, go to the Emergency room first before contacting your dentist.
 If you are experiencing a concussion, it is a serious condition that your dentist will not be able to treat.
 Additionally, an severe bleeding or cuts to the face should be treated in the emergency room before consulting your dentist about injuries to the teeth or jaw.

-Before getting in to see an emergency dentist, there are some things you can do at home to help you be more comfortable.
+Before getting in to see an emergency dentist, there are some things you can do at home to help maintain comfort.
 Always be wary when searching for home remedies online or even when considering the well-meant advice of friends or colleagues.
-Seek the advice of a 24/7 emergency dentist for the safest advice that takes your specific medical history into consideration.
+Seek the safest advice from a 24/7 emergency dentist who will take your specific medical history into consideration.

-Although you have several options when attempting to make your broken tooth or restoration more bearable when waiting to see the dentist, it is always best to speak with your emergency dentist on the matter before trying anything.
-He will be able to inform you on the temporary home-care remedies that are most appropriate for your condition and your previous experiences.
+Although you have several options when attempting to make your broken tooth or restoration more bearable when waiting to see the dentist, it is always a good idea to speak with your emergency dentist on the matter first.
+They will be able to inform you of the temporary home-care remedies that are most appropriate for your condition.
 The following are things that you should NEVER attempt at home:

-- If your tooth was knocked out, never try to reimplant the tooth on your own.
+- If you knock out your tooth, never try to re-implant the tooth on your own.
 There are accidents that occur where the tooth is knocked completely out of its socket, with the root intact.
 This is called an avulsed tooth.
-They are more common in children than adults, but nevertheless, still happen to adults.
-If this happens, there is a chance that it is possible to reimplant the tooth.
-If you can find the tooth, a successful reimplantation depends on the accomplishing of the following steps:
+They are more common in children than adults, but nevertheless, can still happen to adults.
+If this happens, there is a chance that a dentist can re-implant the tooth.
+If you can find the tooth, a successful re-implantation depends on the accomplishment of the following steps: